ExpensiveHippo/Assignment-1/README.md

 3. Join Us *
 4. Navigation Bar

-\* *Only if required because I'm not confident if I can implement the animations for the Home Page smoothly within a couple of weeks.*

 # Breakdown:

 ## 1.1 Search Bar

 Minimalistic with just a centered search bar.

-## 1.2 Featured Entity
+## 1.2 Types of Travel

-- About entity
+- Relaxation
-- Behaviour
+- Space
-- Attack
+- Cultural
-- Diet
+- Adventure

-*On click, the content of the page will animate out of viewport to give space to lines of text that will animate in from the same direction on the other side of the viewport.*
+## 1.3 Photo Gallery

+Showcase the different places customers can potentially embark on with this company

-## 1.3 Blocks
+## 1.4 Blocks

-- Population
-- Status
-- Number of deaths caused per year
+- Number of Customers

-## 1.4 Recent Findings

-Blocks that link to reports/journal entries that showcase latest discoveries.
+- Reviews
+- Rated X by what

 ## 2.1.
 About